erf/elite/README.md

 I came up with this simple solution, somewhat inspired by a talk by Magnar Sveen and Flutter, which made my code neat.

-I now compose parts of my web app using `el` blocks given some JSON and import them as ES6 modules.
+I now compose parts of my web app using `el` blocks given some JSON and import them as ES6 modules by adding `export` to functions.

 ## API

 `el` create an element with a given *tag*, *html*, *attributes*, *events*, and *children*.
 You can omit arguments after *tag* and replace with *children*.

-`set` replaces the *innerHTML* of a parent with a given element or array of elements.
+`set` replaces the *innerHTML* of a parent with the given child element(s).

-`get` uses *getElementById* to get an element by id.
+`get` is a shorthand for *document.getElementById*

-`add` uses *appendChild* to append an element or an array of elements then returns the parent.
+`add` uses *Node.appendChild* to append a child element(s) and return the parent.

 ## Example